Policy 1080 – Educational Equity

 -

-In order for all students to be successful academically, schools must create a safe, welcoming, supportive, and affirming environment.
-As such, the HCPSS will:
+In order for all students to be successful academically, schools will provide a safe, welcoming, supportive, and affirming environment.
+As such, HCPSS will:

 -